OctopusDeploy/docs/docs/guides/multi-tenant-deployments/multi-tenant-deployment-guide/working-with-tenant-specific-variables.md

 ### Step 7: Validate the variable values for the project

-Go to the *Variables > All Variables* tab of the **Mojo** project and you can inspect all of the variables that will be used by the project.
+Go to the *Variables > All Variables* tab of theÂ **Mojo** project and you can inspect all of the variables that will be used by the project.
 If something is wrong, you can click on the link to the source of the value and fix the problem.

 ![](/docs/images/5669247/5865620.png)